EliHood/similar-qeddit-service/deployment/README.md

 ### Tips

-- In case you see that changes aren't apply, run `make cleanup && make build-without-cache`, then `make start` to cleanup stateful data rebuild the images. **Warning: make cleanup command will remove you database data.**
+- In case you see that changes aren't apply, run `make start-without-cache`, to cleanup stateful data rebuild the images. **Warning: This command will remove you database data.**

 - You can modify the list of required env variables here: `./validate-env.sh`.
 This way you'll be notified if some env variable is expected by the deployment, but missing on running the deployment.